XinyuLyu/G-USGG/README.md

 Existing Unbiased Scene Graph Generation (USGG) methods only focus on addressing the predicate-level imbalance that high-frequency classes dominate predictions of rare ones, while overlooking the concept-level imbalance.
 Actually, even if predicates themselves are balanced, there is still a significant concept-imbalance within them due to the long-tailed distribution of contexts (i.e., subject-object combinations).
 This concept-level imbalance poses a more pervasive and challenging issue compared to the predicate-level imbalance since subject-object pairs are inherently complex in combinations.
-To address the issue, we propose \textbf{M}ulti-\textbf{C}oncept \textbf{L}earning (MCL), a nocel concept-level balanced learning framework orthogonal to existing SGG methods.
+To address the issue, we propose Multi-Concept Learning (MCL), a novel concept-level balanced learning framework orthogonal to existing SGG methods.
 MCL first quantifies the concept-level imbalance across predicates in terms of different amounts of concepts, representing as multiple concept-prototypes within the same class.
 It then effectively learns concept-prototypes by applying the Concept Regularization (CR) technique.
-Furthermore, to achieve balanced learning over different concepts, we introduce the \textcolor{red}{Concept-based Balanced Memory (\textcolor{red}{CBM})}, which guides SGG models to generate balanced representations for concept-prototypes.
+Furthermore, to achieve balanced learning over different concepts, we introduce the Concept-based Balanced Memory (CBM), which guides SGG models to generate balanced representations for concept-prototypes.
 Finally, we introduce a novel metric, mean Context Recall (mCR@K), as a complement to mean Recall (mR@K), to evaluate the model's performance across concepts (determined by contexts) within the same predicate.
 Extensive experiments demonstrate the remarkable efficacy of our model-agnostic strategy in enhancing the performance of benchmark models on both VG-SGG and OI-SGG datasets, leading to new state-of-the-art achievements in two key aspects: predicate-level unbiased relation recognition and concept-level compositional generability.
 <div align=center><img height="600" width="600"  src=abstract.png></div>

 ## Framework
-Within our Fine-Grained Predicates Learning (FGPL) framework, shown below, we first construct a Predicate Lattice concerning context information to understand ubiquitous correlations among predicates.
-Then, utilizing the Predicate Lattice, we develop a Category Discriminating Loss and an Entity Discriminating Loss which help SGG models differentiate hard-to-distinguish predicates.
+WThe Overview of our Multi-Concept Learning (MCL) framework.
+It contains three parts: Concept-Prototype Construction (CPC), Concept-based Balanced Memory (CBM), and Concept Regularization (CR).
+The CPC assesses the semantic scales of each predicate from the SGG dataset and then quantifies the semantic scales into different amounts of concept-prototypes within the same predicate.
+Subsequently, CBM produces the balanced relation representations across different concepts within predicates, enabling the SGG model to equally attend to all concepts.
+Finally, the CR alleviates the predicate-level semantic overlap while enhancing the discriminability among concept-prototypes.
 <div align=center><img src=framework.png></div>

 ## Visualization